Alignment of Sales and Marketing

-Aligning Sales and Marketing has an immediate impact on increasing business performance
+Aligning Sales and Marketing immediately impacts business performance

 Historically sales and marketing have struggled to work well together, at great expense to many companies.
 Attempts to align sales and marketing were often met with disaccord as each department had different priorities and demands on their performance.